spineo/RGButterflyDocs/README.md

 ## Explore Colors

 Each action renders a different listing or categorization of the close to 3,600 colors as well as views of saved _Matches_ and _Favorites_.
-The image below contains a screenshot section of each.
-Listings include:
+The image below contains a screenshot section of each listings type, which includes:

 * My Topics List: Over 500 topics and associated paint colors that the user can extend (or modify).